Scotiabank files to raise up to $7 billion in shares, debt

-(Reuters) - Bank of Nova Scotia (BNS.TO) (BNS.N) filed with U.S. regulators to offer, from time to time, common shares, preferred shares and debt worth up to $7 billion.
+(Reuters) - Bank of Nova Scotia filed with U.S. regulators to offer common shares, preferred shares and debt worth up to $7 billion.

 Scotiabank, Canada’s No. 3 lender, said in a filing with the U.S. Securities and Exchange Commission that proceeds from the offering would be used for general banking purposes.